Flavorful and tender vegan meatballs with spaghetti and tomato sauce, anyone?

 - Transfer the mixture to a bowl, add breadcrumbs and mix all the ingredients with your hands.

-- Form small meatballs, about 18-20 pieces and place them on a plate greased with oil or lined with parchment paper.
-If time allows, refrigerate them for 10 minutes and in the meanwhile cook your tomato sauce.
+- Form small meatballs, about 18-20 pieces and place them on a baking sheet lined with parchment paper.

-- Make a super simple tomato sauce: In a medium skillet/pan, heat the olive oil over medium heat.
+- In the meantime, make the tomato sauce: In a medium skillet/pan, heat the olive oil over medium heat.
 Sauté garlic cloves for 3 minutes, then stir in the tomato sauce and cook for 5 minutes.
 Season with oregano, salt, and pepper according to your taste.

 - In the meanwhile, cook spaghetti in a large pot of salted boiling water.